-You can find PA Steel distributors in York, Bensalem, and Whitehall, PA as well as Bethpage, NY, Naugatuck, CT, Ashland, VA, Stanley, NC, and Cleveland, OH.
+You can find PA Steel distributors in York, Bensalem, Throop, and Whitehall, PA as well as Long Island, Naugatuck, CT, Ashland, VA, Stanley, NC, and Cleveland, OH.
 Please contact the closest distributor near you to receive a customized quote for tool steel.

 Tool steel is a variety of carbon and alloy steels that offer abrasion resistance and a high level of hardness.
 In addition, the steel’s toughness prevents the shape from deforming during high temperatures.
 These properties make it the ideal choice for creating tools.

 Tool steel comes in several different classes, each made for different purposes.
 These different classes include the following.

 Air hardening tool steel is an all-purpose steel that has an increased chromium content that prevents distortion during the heating process.
 Air hardening steel is perfect for machinability and offers the best balance between toughness and wear resistance.
 Applications for this type of steel include various knives, embossing, lamination, arbors, and more.

 High-carbon high-chromium tool steel is also air hardening but uses a special formula that makes it abrasive resistant while including other air hardening characteristics.
 Applications for this steel include paper cutters, various knives, file cutting, die bending, and burnishing tools.